developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxEncryptManager/index.md

 	![img](../../images/MxEncryptManagerTutorialImages/efs_created.png)

-    This is how you can create Encrypted File System (EFS) along with the installation of Encryption Key on the internal/external SD Card storage using [Encrypt Manager](../../mx/encryptmgr) feature on Symbol devices through Profile Wizard.
+    This is how you can create Encrypted File System (EFS) along with the installation of Encryption Key on the internal/external SD Card storage using [Encrypt Manager](../../mx/encryptmgr) feature on Zebra devices through Profile Wizard.

 ##Important Programming Tips##